dindinmhs/dindinmhs/README.md

 - 👋 Hi, I’m Dindin Imanudin
-- 🏫 I'm currently a Informatics student at the National Institute of Technology.
+- 🏫 I'm currently a Informatics student at the National Institute of Technology Bandung.
 - 💻 I have a passion for web development, especially using modern technologies like Next.js, Tailwind CSS, and MongoDB.
 - 🌱 I'm constantly learning and expanding my skills to stay updated with the latest trends and best practices in web development.